Govepitr/Regex-Tutorial-Challenge/gist-template.md

 ### 💢 Bracket Expressions 💥

 Brackets are pretty simple, these `[]` simply define the character class.
 Any characters placed inside them will produce a match to the Regex pattern, unless of course the negate character(`^`) precedes the characters in the class.
-In the Regex example above `[a-z]` defiens any character class that is within the alphabet (let's not forget we are including both upper/lower cases due to that lovely `i`).
+In the Regex example above `[a-z]` defines any character class that is within the alphabet (let's not forget we are including both upper/lower cases due to that lovely `i`).

 ### 💰 Greedy and Lazy Match 🥱